piyushsinghgaur/Airlines_Reservation_System/README.md

 * Implement an database management system such as save all current sessions and ability to restore.
 * Administrator Log-in screen and account mangagement feature.

-# License

-### Source Code License

-Licensed under [The MIT License](https://github.com/bellmcp/Decibel-Airlines-Reservation-System/blob/master/LICENSE).
-You could use the source code for whatever you want as long as the LICENSE file or the license header in the source code still there.

-### Documentation License

-All reading materials from this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-You could use this repository as your reference as long as you give the attribution.

-> Copyright © 2018 Wutipat Khamnuansin, All rights reserved.